UVic-Data-Science-for-SE/course/README.md

 ## Mechanics

-The class will use [Github](https://github.com/SENG330) (course notes, slides) and Brightspace (discussions, assignment posting, grades).
+The class will use [Github](https://github.com/UVic-Data-Science-for-SE) (course notes, slides) and Brightspace (discussions and blogs, assignment posting, grades).

 Grades and any interviews or videos are distributed via Brightspace for privacy compliance.